 Shadows of Doubt: Stereotypes, Crime and the Pursuit of Justice, Harvard University Press, 2019.

-Crime and Punishment in Divided Societies, in Difference without Domination: Pursuing Justice in Diverse Democracies, edited by Danielle Allen and Rohini Somanathan, University of Chicago Press, forthcoming.
+Crime and Punishment in Divided Societies, in Difference without Domination: Pursuing Justice in Diverse Democracies, edited by Danielle Allen and Rohini Somanathan, University of Chicago Press, June 2020.

 Communication with Unknown Perspectives (with Muhamet Yildiz), Econometrica, November 2016.

 Urban Crime (with Dan O'Flaherty), Handbook of Regional and Urban Economics, July 2015.

 Credit Market Speculation and the Cost of Capital (with Yeon-Koo Che), American Economic Journal: Microeconomics, November 2014.

 Group Inequality (with Sam Bowles and Glenn Loury), Journal of the European Economic Association, February 2014.